SvenMichaelKlose/tunix/README.md

   puzzle games, text adventures, and simple arcade games.
-These can showcase both the terminal's capabilities and the graphical interface.
+These can showcase both the terminal's capabilities and its graphical interface.

-  However, all existing games as of 2024 can be used alongside TUNIX as none of them ulitizes the UltiMem yet.
+  However, all existing games as of 2024 can be used alongside TUNIX as none of them ulitizes the UltiMem yet and the banks the use are not used by TUNIX.

 Developing these applications for TUNIX would not only showcase its unique